 During breeding, a wide variety of qualities in the apple and the tree are tested – approximately 45 different traits.
-Any new applemust meet quality criteria for each to be considered viable for commercial production.
+Any new apple cultivar must meet quality criteria for each trait to be considered viable for commercial production.

 Breeders at Plant & Food Research (PFR) are developing a new red-fleshed apple.
 Although many red-fleshed apples were brought to PFR from Kazakhstan in the 1990s, they didn’t have the quality attributes consumers expect in a modern eating apple.
 So far, breeding has led to a red-fleshed cultivar with better qualities, but some traits still need to be improved.

 There are several approaches to breeding, but when breeders want to introduce a single trait that is simply inherited, like red flesh, they use a modified backcrossing approach.
 This means that successive generations of apples with the trait of interest are crossed with a different high-quality parent at each generation.
 The aim is to introgress that trait into a fruit that is otherwise similar to other high-quality apples.

 To select parents for each round of crossing, breeders look at the characteristics (phenotype) of both parents as well as their genetic make-up (genotype).
 After several rounds of backcrossing, breeders select ‘elite breeding parents’, which can then be crossed once more to produce candidate apples for a new cultivar.

 The final breeding step: identifying cultivars

 In the cultivar-breeding step, the elite breeding parents are crossed together.
 This cross is on a much larger scale than the previous ones – tens of thousands of seeds may be produced.
 Breeders then grow the seeds and look closely at the quality of the fruit on the seedling trees.
 The most promising plants are selected for further study.